yt-project/yt_astro_analysis/doc/source/halo_catalogs.rst

 Halo Finding and Analysis
 =========================

-In yt-3.x, halo finding and analysis are combined into a single framework called the :class:`~yt_astro_analysis.halo_analysis.halo_catalog.halo_catalog.HaloCatalog`.
+Halo finding and analysis are combined into a single framework called the :class:`~yt_astro_analysis.halo_analysis.halo_catalog.halo_catalog.HaloCatalog`.
-This framework is substantially different from the halo analysis machinery available in yt-2.x and is entirely backward incompatible.
-For a direct translation of various halo analysis tasks using yt-2.x to yt-3.x, see :ref:`halo-transition`.

 .. _halo_catalog_finding: